thomwolf/Magic-Sand/README.md

 Magic Sand is a software for operating an augmented reality sandbox like the [Augmented Reality Sandbox](https://arsandbox.ucdavis.edu) developped by [UC Davis](http://idav.ucdavis.edu/~okreylos/ResDev/SARndbox/).

-Magic Sand is a partial port of the [SARndbox](https://github.com/KeckCAVES/SARndbox) project of Oliver Kreylos under [openframeworks](https://openframeworks.cc/).
+Magic Sand is a partial port of the [SARndbox](https://github.com/KeckCAVES/SARndbox) project of Oliver Kreylos under [openframeworks](openframeworks.cc/).

 Magic Sand was developed with the specific aim of simplifying the use of an augmented reality sandbox in a home/family environment.

-The following considerations guided its development :
+The following considerations & requested features guided its development :
-- operate on a standard laptop / home computer (no specific GPU requirement, run on Windows, Mac OS X and Linux).
+- run on a mid-range laptop / home computer (no specific GPU requirement, Windows / Mac OS X / Linux).
-- automatic calibration & configuration of the Sandbox to be able to take out and put away quickly the sandbox.
+- self-calibration to easily disassemble and reassemble the sandbox.
-- graphic interface so that family/friends/kids can easily operate the sandbox.
+- simple, easy-to-use interface.
-- being a extensible framework for sandbox games and applications development.
+- framework for future sandbox-based games and applications.

 ##Main Features

 Magic Sand operates on a computer connected to a home cinema projector and a kinect sensor.
-The software controls the projector to project colors as a function of the sand level measured by the kinect sensor.

-Magic Sand transforms a sandbox in a colorful playground.
+The software controls the projector to project colors as a function of the sand level measured by the kinect sensor and transforms a sandbox in a colorful playground.

 A simple game is included in which animals (fish and rabbits) populate the sandbox.
 The user can help the animals to reach their mothers by digging rivers or building mountains in the sand.